jonocodes/branch-runner-lcd/README.md

-# test-pipeline
+# branch-runner

-A continuous delivery pipeline for FIXME
+A continuous delivery pipeline for running git branches of a web service using LambdaCD.

 ## Usage